 Cast iron is typically used for heritage properties.
 It is incredibly hard-wearing and offers a service life of 50+ years – and probably more.

-If you’re creating a new home from scratch, details of your rainwater system will need to be included in the application you submit to the local planning department.
+If you’re creating a new home from scratch, details of your rainwater system will need to be included in the planning application you submit to the local authority.

 If you’re renovating or extending, changes to guttering are usually classed as permitted development (PD).
 The exception to this is if you live in a conservation area or listed property, in which case you may need to seek formal permission for alterations.

 Ryan Martin, a director at Daly Martin Williams Architects, gives his top tips on how to specify the right rainwater setup for your project.

 It makes a great decorative feature.
 For instance, ornate pipes and hoppers and sometimes even scenic gargoyles could enhance the character of a heritage home.